 The healthcare industry is changing and constantly advancing with the help of a few global technologies.
 From the creation of patient-specific replicas of bones, organs, and blood vessels. to help improve patient experience and engagement, there is no doubt that technology is only helping improve the healthcare industry for patients and customers.

 While there is still a lot of room to grow and so many new technologies to explore, some trends are already widespread across the globe.
-To help you understand, we have explored this topic in-depth in this blog.
-Here are a few global trends that will substantially affect the mobile health app industry in 2020.
+To help you understand, we are looking back at a few global trends that will affected the mobile health app industry in 2020.

 1. IoT (Internet of things)

 The Internet of Things is and will be one of the top reformative healthcare technologies as we advance.
 Wearable smart devices can help patients keep track of their blood pressure, heart rate, get reminders for medicines, exercise, appointments, and much more.

 Physicians can also keep track of their patient’s health and get updates in any immediate medical attention.
 Depending on the patients’ health records and status, the doctors can also make changes to the medical prescription and maintain a more transparent relationship.

 Apart from monitoring patients’ health, hospitals can also use IoT to keep track of equipment and facilities.
 By putting sensors on wheelchairs, oxygen pumps, defibrillators, and other devices, it becomes easy to keep a record of the items and find them quickly in case of emergencies.

 2. AI (Artificial intelligence)

 Artificial intelligence has the potential to change patient experience with advanced healthcare IT.
 Using AI, doctors and nurses can use data and medical records to provide better support and services.
 Machine learning in healthcare can help doctors access risks, make a precise diagnosis, and offer effective treatments.
 There has been a lot of data collected over the years, and big data is one thing that can help use the information to diagnose problems or reveal information that was previously not possible.